LazarusAA/AgriPredict-Climate-Change-Impact-on-Agriculture/README.md

 ## **Dataset**

-The dataset used includes variables related to climate and agricultural outcomes, such as temperature, CO2 emissions, crop yield, and economic impact.
-You can use your own dataset in ```.csv``` format by placing it in the root directory and updating the file path in the notebook.
+The dataset used for this project comes from [Kaggle](https://www.kaggle.com).
+It contains features related to climate change and agriculture, such as average temperature, CO2 emissions, precipitation, crop yield, and economic impact.

 ## **Usage**